Sparkling-hub/sparkling-hub.github.io/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Visual Studio Code addons to install

-- Prettier: Conde formatter, to make sure the code is always readable
-- GitBlame: Keep track of the owner of the code
-- Code Spell Checker: No more typos
-- Bracket Pair Colorizer: Keep track of Brakets
-- Css Peek: Keeping track of Css Styles

 ## Learn More

 To learn more about Next.js, take a look at the following resources: